josephspens/yo-mama/README.md

 You will implement a method to use Web Speech's API based on their documentation (with

 assistance from the web) to voice out the text.

+#####How I will do this:

+9. In speak.js, use the text to voice javascript API to speak a string of text.
+10. Back in main.js, use the function you just wrote to speak the joke as it's displayed.

 ###4) Next Steps
 From here you can extend the project however you like!
 Feel free to come up with your own ideas, or implement some of the ideas below: